remarkjs/remark-validate-links/readme.md

 For example, this document does not have a heading named `Hello`.
 So if we link to that (`[welcome](#hello)`), this plugin will warn about it.

-In addition, when I link to a heading in another document (`examples/foo.md#hello`), if this file exists but the heading does not, or if the file does not exist, this plugin will also warn.
+In addition, when there’s a link to a heading in another document (`examples/foo.md#hello`), if this file exists but the heading does not, or if the file does not exist, this plugin will also warn.